Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Repeated Rock, Paper, Scissors

 \subsection{Competition and Participants (Bots)}

-In early 2000s, Darse Billings ran two Repeated Rock, Paper, Scissors (RRPS) competitions~\cite{Billings00ICGA,Billings00Web}.
-In this subsection, we describe the participant entries that were released and still openly accessible, which have since been integrated into OpenSpiel~\cite{LanctotEtAl2019OpenSpiel}.
+In early 2000s, Darse Billings ran two Repeated Rock, Paper, Scissors (RRPS) competitions~\citep{Billings00ICGA,Billings00Web}.
+In this subsection, we describe the participant entries that were released and still openly accessible, which have since been integrated into OpenSpiel~\citep{LanctotEtAl2019OpenSpiel}.
 In each competition, participants were asked to submit a bot\footnote{In this paper, ``bot'' always refers to a previous competition participant, whereas ``agent'' refers to an RRPS player more generally.} to play RRPS, with $K = 1000$, all played within a one-second time limit.
 Each program had full recall, the entire action sequence in each episode, but nothing more that would identify the other bots.
 Participants were told in advance that the population would include some sub-optimal bots.

 The majority of the entries in the competition were hand-crafted heuristic bots that were developed independently by different programmers.
 A few participants submitted two entries.
 The resulting population consists of 43 bots: 25 entrant bots and 18 seed bots from the first competition.
 Including the winner of the second competition Andrzej Nagorko's \textsc{greenberg}, made open-source seperately, and the first competition winner Dan Egnor's \textsc{iocainepowder}.